saatwikchatkara/Project-2-Quantum-for-Portfolio-Optimization/README.md

     * **Benefit:** Addresses the critical challenge of QAOA's sensitivity to hyperparameters.
 This systematic approach enhances the likelihood of discovering near-optimal QAOA configurations, leading to more robust and higher-quality portfolio solutions compared to arbitrary parameter choices.

 * **Comprehensive Performance Analysis & Visualization:**
     * **Detail:** Generates detailed output including the derived QUBO matrix, the constructed Hamiltonians, the full hyperparameter tuning results table, and the optimal QAOA portfolio's specific asset selections and equal weights (given the binary nature).
 Financial performance metrics (annualized return, risk, Sharpe ratio) are calculated.
-Visualizations include a bar chart of optimal portfolio asset allocation and a bitstring frequency distribution plot from the quantum sampling, providing insights into the quantum state's preferences.
+Visualizations include a bar chart of optimal portfolio asset allocation and a bitstring frequency distribution plot from the quantum sampling, providing insights into the quantum state's preferences. **Furthermore, it now includes the explicit printout of the QUBO matrix and Cost Hamiltonian for the *overall best* QAOA portfolio, along with a plot of its optimization cost history and a detailed evaluation of its top sampled bitstrings.**
-    * **Benefit:** Offers a clear, quantitative, and intuitive understanding of the quantum solution's characteristics and its comparative advantage over classical benchmarks.
+    * **Benefit:** Offers a clear, quantitative, and intuitive understanding of the quantum solution's characteristics and its comparative advantage over classical benchmarks, with enhanced diagnostic plots for the best-performing solution.

 * **Hybrid Quantum-Classical Architecture:**
     * **Detail:** The project exemplifies a practical hybrid computing paradigm.
 Classical processors are utilized for data fetching, factor model estimation, QUBO formulation, and the iterative optimization loop of QAOA's variational parameters.
 The quantum simulator (or potentially hardware) is dedicated to executing the quantum circuit for cost evaluation and sampling.